whonixnetworks/github.io/_posts/2025-10-20-whonix-initium.md

 If you choose to generate new keys, don't forget to back up your new private key at `~/.ssh/id_rsa` {:.prompt-danger }

-## Docker Aliases for Productivity
+## Aliases for Productivity

-Initium sets up these time-saving aliases in your `.bashrc`:
+Initium sets up these time-saving aliases in your `.bashrc`

 ```bash
 # Docker Compose shortcuts